 What obligations does an employer have to pregnant employees during the coronavirus crisis?

-Where an employee is pregnant, the government guidance is that they should be especially diligent about social distancing.
-The employer should consult the employee about the options and should support them to work from home where possible.
+Where an employee is pregnant, the NHS guidance is that they fall into the moderate risk group and it is therefore important for them to follow the advice to stop the spread of coronavirus (COVID-19).
+The employer should consult the employee about the options and should consider if it is appropriate for them to work from home.

-Where it is not possible for a pregnant employee to work from home, employers should consider their duties under health and safety legislation.
-The employer should carry out a risk assessment, taking into account the extent to which it is possible for the employee to follow the social distancing guidelines, for example by avoiding the use of public transport at peak times and staying 2m away from others wherever possible.
+Employers should consider their duties under health and safety legislation.
+The employer should carry out a risk assessment, taking into account the extent to which it is possible for the employee to reduce the risk of infection, for example by avoiding the use of public transport at peak times and maintaining social distancing wherever possible.
 Where a risk is identified, the employer must take steps to control, reduce or remove it, by:

 - temporarily altering the employee's working conditions or hours of work; or (if that is not reasonable)

 - offering them suitable alternative work; or (if none is available)